Buyer Database · Production Company · Updated

 Common questions about Laika

-How does Laika develop and attach to projects?
+How does Laika attach to and develop projects?

 What is Laika currently producing?

-Is Laika actively acquiring and developing new projects right now?
+Is Laika actively acquiring and developing new projects?

 Adjacent buyers in this lane